Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Experiments

-To further comprehend the working mechanism of DiDA, we design two modes for inference on degraded images with known diffusion time $t$, shown in Fig. \ref{fig5}.
+\textbf{How DiDA Works.} To further comprehend the working mechanism of DiDA, we design two modes for inference on degraded images with known diffusion time $t$, shown in Fig. \ref{fig5}.
 The first mode, called implicit denoising inference, is the same as what we used in the training phase of DiDA.
 The network $\bar{f}_{\theta}$ takes degraded images and $t$ as inputs and generates segmentation results immediately.
 In contrast with this mode, the second mode segments the degraded images indirectly by predicting the noise through $f_{\theta}$ first for reconstruction and feeding them back to the network $f_{\theta}$, which shares the same weight with $\bar{f}_{\theta}$ but no diffusion encoder, to obtain the final prediction.
 This mode is termed explicit denoising inference.
-We evaluate the performance difference between the two modes on different noise levels and construct two performance baselines for comparison.
+We evaluate the performance difference between the two modes on different noise levels and construct two baselines for comparison.
 The strong baseline, called base(S), trains and inferences each model separately on intermediate domains with different noise levels.
 For the weak baseline, termed as base(W), we execute inference on these intermediate domains with $f_{\theta}$.
 Fig. \ref{fig6} (a) plots the performance curve throughout the diffusion forward process.
 The performance with implicit denoising inference is slightly lower than the explicit mode, and the gap between them is tiny.
 Both modes beat the strong baseline using a single network trained only once.
-It indicates that DiDA can perceive the semantic shift precisely and extract features in an implicit denoising manner during the training procedure, which is how DiDA settles the issue of decreased discriminative representation extraction ability.
-Furthermore, unlike the explicit mode, the network $\bar{f}_\theta$ learns features directly from the degraded images to bridge the domain gap and heighten the adapting ability.
+It indicates that DiDA can perceive the semantic shift precisely and extract features in an implicit denoising manner during the training phase.
+Furthermore, unlike the explicit mode, the network $\bar{f}_\theta$ learns domain-invariant features directly from the degraded images to bridge the domain gap and heighten the adapting ability.
 These two factors jointly contribute to improving overall performance on UDA segmentation.